-Floating is great for anyone seeking pain or stress management, incredibly deep rest and relaxation, a more positive mood, enhanced creativity, introspection and reflection.
+Floating is great for anyone seeking pain or stress management, anxiety relief, incredibly deep rest and relaxation, a more positive mood, enhanced creativity, introspection and reflection.
 Regularly experiencing these results leads to greater awareness and wellbeing, improved quality of life and ultimately personal growth.

 Floating is for real and it is backed by science, with ongoing studies showing the benefits.